prtkgpt/questdb.io/blog/2020-08-06-my-journey-writing-questdb.md

 and would thus allow dirty reads.
 Storage was not guaranteed to be contiguous, and pages could be of various non-64-bit-divisible sizes.
-It was also very much cache-unfriendly, forcing the use of slow row-based reads instead of fast columnar and vectorized ones.Commits were slow, and as individual column files could be committed independently, they left the data open to corruption.
+It was also very much cache-unfriendly, forcing the use of slow row-based reads instead of fast columnar and vectorized ones.
+Commits were slow, and as individual column files could be committed independently, they left the data open to corruption.

 Although this was a setback, I got back to work.
 I wrote the new engine to allow